 By reading, analysing and responding critically and creatively to your text, you should develop an appreciation and personal relationship to the text and its themes and ideas.

-Further to this, students should be able to express their personal interpretation of the meaning of the text in an appropriate, clear and cohesive manner.
+Further to this, you should be able to express their personal interpretation of the meaning of the text in an appropriate, clear and cohesive manner.

 No matter what manner you’re responding to the text in, you should always be doing this with proper register, structure and modality and pay close attention to details like spelling and grammar.

-So, how do I get a Band 6 in Year 11 Standard English Module B: Close Study of Literature?
+How to Get a Band 6 in Module B: Close Study of Literature

 Having a solid grasp of the terms used often in English will assist you in how you handle the text, and ensure your composition on the text demonstrates an understanding that goes further than a surface reading.